scqubits/qfit/README.md

 > [!NOTE]
 > While you can install QFit with
+> ```
-> ```pip install qfit```
+> pip install qfit
+> ```
-> this may cause crashes on recent macOS versions due to compatibility issues with pip-installed scipy.
+> this may cause crashes on recent macOS versions due to compatibility issues with pip-installed `scipy`.
 As a workaround, you can run `conda install scipy` afterward, though using conda for the full installation is preferred.

 License
 -------